Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

 Benefits
 --------
-Simulation user often needs to analyze quantaties of interest within fields on a mesh, but the user might not know the exact data structures used by the underlying simulation.
+Simulation user often needs to analyze quantities of interest within fields on a mesh, but the user might not know the exact data structures used by the underlying simulation.
 For example, the mesh data might be represented as uniform grids or as high-order finite